Cyberworld-builders/docs/Ubuntu-Unity-Android.md

 Setting up a development environment for Unity AR Foundation for Android on Ubuntu

+*Note: I highly recommend using Mac or Windows for Android projects.
+I think I made it work on Ubuntu in another document somewhere but it's easy to mess this up.
+If you have a mac, use that for sure.
+You may even want to consider Windows.
+I'm just sayin'*

 ## Ubuntu
 I'm using Ubuntu 18 because Ubuntu 20 was giving me trouble. *__Update:__ It also appears to work fine on Ubuntu 20 as well.*